lorow/OpenIris-ESPIDF/README.md

 ---

 ## Troubleshooting
-- No device/port found?
-  - Pass `--port` explicitly (e.g., `--port COM15`).
-  - Right after reset, the device emits heartbeats for a short time; the CLI finds it fastest during that window.
 - UVC doesn’t appear on the host?
-  - Switch mode to UVC and replug USB.
-On Windows the first driver init can take a moment.
+  - Switch mode to UVC via CLI tool, replug USB and wait 20s.
-- Wi‑Fi won’t connect?
-  - Check password/channel.
-Use the automatic setup in the CLI and then inspect the status.
-- ESP‑IDF not detected?
-  - Ensure the ESP‑IDF environment is active in the terminal (IDF Command Prompt or the extension’s ESP‑IDF Terminal; alternatively source `export.ps1`/`export.sh`).
-- Missing Python modules?
-  - Run `pip install -r tools/requirements.txt`.

 ---

-Have fun with OpenIris!
 Feedback, issues, and PRs are welcome.